anabadce/immich-docker/README.md

 - Cloudfront forwards traffic to your home server -> https://home.example.com

 ## Usage

 ### 1. Create and configure `.env` file from template
 - Must change `TZ` and `DB_PASSWORD`

 ### 2. Create and Configure `nginx/.conf.d/immich.conf` file from template
 - Must change:
   - L4: `# SECRET KEY #` that must be he same configured later in Cloudfront
-  - L9-11: to allow the desired countriesl
+  - L9-11: to restric traffic to desired countries only
   - L16, L32: to allow your local IP range
   - L67: replace `photos.example.com` with the public DNS domain you own and want to use